Can you help make the Bat Project a success by volunteering with us?

 People learn to love about the secretive life of bats.
 You could learn to lead a bat walk, either in the evening using bat detectors, or in the daytime to show people great countryside for bats

-Hedgelaying – this event at The Donkey Sanctuary allowed people to learn new skills whilst improving habitats for bats.
+Hedgelaying – events like this one at The Donkey Sanctuary, Sidmouth, allow people to learn new skills whilst improving habitats for bats.
 A well-managed hedge is home to so many insects; and therefore a good spot for bats to fly along and find their prey.

-Help us run events to tell people all about the project, with displays and craft activities
+Events are a great opportunity to tell people all about the project, with displays and craft activities.